Official Breed Standard of the Retriever (Labrador)

 Distinctive feature, short dense without wave or feathering; giving fairly hard feel to the touch; weather-resistant undercoat.

 The only correct colours are wholly black, yellow or liver/chocolate.
-Yellows range from light cream to red fox.
-Small, white spot on chest and the rear of front pasterns permissible.
+Yellows range from light cream to fox red, livers/chocolates range from light to dark.
+Small, white spot on chest and the rear of front pastern permissible.
+Any other colour or combination of colours not permitted.

 Ideal height at withers: Dogs: 56 - 57cm (22 - 22½in); Bitches: 55 - 56cm(21½ - 22in).